mcleber/OpenGL-Blue-Marble/README.md

 # Blue Marble project made in C++ and OpenGL

-Starting studies in computer graphics with OpenGL.
+Studying computer graphics with OpenGL.

 This is my result of the Introduction to Computer Graphics Course by Thales Sabino.